bkw777/FluxEngine_Kit/README.md

 The jumpers only affect the 50-pin connector for 8-inch drives.

-### DC / RDY
+### DSKCHG / READY
-Connects either /DSKCHG or /READY output from the drive to the /DSKCHG input on the host.
+Connects either the /DSKCHG or /READY output from the drive to the /DSKCHG input on the FluxEngine.

-Install jumper on DC by default.
+Install jumper on DSKCHG by default.

+### INUSE
+Connects the /MOTB (motor-B-on) output from the FluxEngine to the /IN-USE aka /DOOR-LOCK input on the drive.

+Not connected by default, but stow a jumper on one pin.

-### DLK / HLD
+### HLD
-Connects the /MOTB (motor-B-on) output from the host to either the /DOOR-LOCK aka /IN-USE, or /HEAD-LOAD input on the drive, or neither, or both.
+Connects the /MOTB (motor-B-on) output from the FluxEngine to the /HEAD-LOAD input on the drive.

+Not connected by default, but stow a jumper on one pin.

-Usually not needed, but if needed, you may need one or the other or both.
+INUSE/HLD is not either-or.
+You may need either, or neither, or both.

-Don't short either position by default, but do stow two inactive jumpers.

 # Control Data / Magnetic Peripherals / Honeywell 8-inch drives